ctrlaltchris/pulse-express-front/README.md

 - Audio can stack and overlap.
 - The scrubber for the timeline doesn't work as intended.
 - Will's computer runs the visualizers better than Chris and Joel's computer.
 Obvious bug.
+- Anyone can delete anything (if they're logged in).
+  - We need a related usermodel.

 ## Reflection:
+- We need to go over Github branching more to avoid conflicts.
+- We think the app has a few glaring bugs but will be fixed with a bit more time.
+- We would have liked to integrate Facebook login alongside the Github login.